usdocker/usdocker/docs/index.md

 ## Most common Useful Scripts commands

 ```
   Usage: usdocker <script> [options] [command]

   USDocker is a colletion of useful scripts to make easier brings a service up or down, check status and a lot of other features.

   Options:

     -V, --version                 output the version number
     -d, --dump                    Dump the scripts options
     --dump-global                 Dump the global options
     -s, --set <key-pair>          Set a script configuration.
-Key-pair is key=value
+Key-pair is key=value (default: )
-    -g, --get <key>       Get a script option
+    -g, --get <key>               Get a script option (default: )
     --global <key-pair>           Set a global configuration for usdocker.
-Key-pair is key=value
+Key-pair is key=value (default: )
-    -r, --refresh         refresh the list of available scripts
+    -r, --refresh [searchFolder]  refresh the list of available scripts
     -v, --verbose                 Print extra information
     --yes                         answer YES to any question
     --no                          answer NO to any question
+    --home <path>                 The home directory for USDOCKER.
+May also be setting using USDOCKER_HOME environment variable
+    --no-link                     No link the current container with the running containers (default: true)
+    --reset-config                reset all config to the default values
     --reset-datadir               reset all user data.
 Be careful because this operation is not reversible!
     --reset-userdir               reset all config user data.
 Be careful because this operation is not reversible!
     -h, --help                    output usage information
 ```

 ### Refreshing USDocker local database